Suboi: Biography

 Suboi’s mother worked as an office worker at the Australian consulate in Saigon, and her father worked as a factory manager.
 Suboi revealed that she used to be a shy girl who spent much of her time on words and composing ridiculous poems.

 Suboi gained her onstage name during middle school, “Su” being her nickname at home and “boi” given to her by friends due to her tomboy nature.
 Growing up, she was a rebellious teenager who "got involved with some bad people" but turned to music for guidance.

 She became a fan of hip hop music at the age of 14 and improved her English by listening and rapping along to famous American rappers such as Eminem.
-At the age of 15, she started spending time with people who she now considers bad guys, which worried her parents and made them keep a closer eye on her.
+At the age of 15, she started spending time with people who she later considers bad guys, which worried her parents and made them keep a closer eye on her.
 She chose to have a career in music because it made her feel safe.
 She was also interested in skateboarding.
-She accepted an invitation to join a nu-metal band covering Linkin Park songs and quickly became a well-recognized and respected rapper from the Vietnamese underground scene.
+She accepted an invitation to join a nu-metal band covering Linkin Park songs.

 Suboi used to work as an English teacher and a clown in children’s birthday parties to pursue her passion for rap.
 She believes the main elements that make a successful rapper are to never give up, listen to others, take advice, and learn.
 From the first days of her career, Suboi had difficulties finding her own message to audience and forming her own style.
-Her family and the audience’s preconception that rap is only for men were two big challenges to the very first Vietnamese female rapper.
-Though her parents support her now, they didn’t want their daughter to be a tomboy who always listened to rock, rap and read lyrics on beats.
+Her family and the audience’s preconception that rap is only for men were two challenges to the very first Vietnamese female rapper.
+Though her parents support her later, they didn’t want their daughter to be a tomboy who always listened to rock, rap and read lyrics on beats.

-At the age of 17, her talent was noticed even more so as she accompanied fellow rapper, Rapsoul, to Music Faces’ recording studio to record his track.
-However, it was her vocals that were noticed by the producer which then led to an invitation for her to join the record label.